cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 with the query as data.
 The details of the index in use are shown in the `index` object within the result.

-_Example that uses HTTP to show how to identify the index used to answer a query:_
+_Example that uses HTTP to show how to identify the index that was used to answer a query:_

 ```http
 POST /movies/_explain HTTP/1.1